dojo/docs/dojo/store.rst

 `query(query, options) <dojo/store/query>`_       Queries the store using the provided query.

-                                                  The returned value should be an array or a promise with forEach, map, filter, reduce, subscribe, and close methods, and a totalCount property (the totalCount may be a promise).
+                                                  The returned value should be an array or a promise with forEach, map, filter, reduce, subscribe, and optional close and watch methods, and a total property (the total may be a promise).
 The options parameter is modeled after the Dojo Data keywordArgs and may include:

                                                   * start - Starting offset
                                                   * count - Number of objects to return